 4. Program funding, infrastructure and personnel planning must make explicit the implications for space assignment.
 Program creation, growth, or contraction, must include a component that identifies a research space plan.
-Similarly, all personnel hiring and contract and grant decisions require a research space plan approved in advance of the offer with arrangements for space to be available when the offer, contract, or grant is implemented[ref3].
+Similarly, all personnel hiring and contract and grant decisions require a research space plan approved in advance of the offer with arrangements for space to be available when the offer, contract, or grant is implemented.
 Primary responsibility for these provisions rests with the lead Dean(s)/Institute Directors associated with the research programs, and with the department chairs of the associated units.

-5. The college or major administrative unit designee for research space will review all assigned space assigned for research and creative endeavors, inclusive of jointly administered space, at least every 3 years.
+5. The college or major administrative unit designees for research space will review all assigned space assigned for research and creative endeavors, inclusive of jointly administered space, at least every 3 years.
 A consistent process across units for reassessing need and renewing the assignment will be put in place based on the criteria that follow in this document.
-It is expected that unit administrators conduct regular annual reviews of research space allocation within their respective administrative units, and make appropriate alterations in allocation of research space consistent with this policy.
-Changes in research space assignments should be forwarded to FPSM for updating the university space database.
+It is expected that unit administrators conduct regular annual reviews of research space allocation within their respective administrative units, and make appropriate alterations in allocation of research space consistent with this policy (based on direct costs/ft2 and number of personnel budgeted for and required for the project).
+Changes in research space assignments should be forwarded to DCS for updating the university space database.

 6. Requests for research space need to consider the financial resources and the trajectory of growth that each faculty member’s program brings to the unit/university.
 At a minimum, each college will establish a set of criteria for research and studio space assignment that includes some combination of indicators listed in Section IVB (Research and Related Support Space).
 In addition, each college may develop a more complex hierarchy of allocation priorities, based on the mission, goals, activities, and needs of the college and its units.